 - Bake 9 to 12 minutes until light golden brown on the bottom.

 - Remove from oven; immediately top each cookie with a milk chocolate candy kiss, pressing down firmly so the cookie lightly cracks around edge.

 - Allow the cookies to sit on the pan or parchment for 5 minutes then remove to a wire rack to cool completely.

 - Wait until the chocolate kisses have hardened before storing in an airtight container.

-I have not tested this recipe using all butter.
+- I have not tested this recipe using all butter.
 Please let me know if you do and how it turns out – thanks!

 - A 12-ounce package of Hershey’s Kisses holds approximately 65 kisses.
-I like more chocolate to the peanut butter so I make them on the small side.
+I like more chocolate to the peanut butter so I make the cookies a little small.
 Each dough ball is about 1-inch in diameter before baking.
 I use a small cookie scoop almost full, but not rounded.